404Wolf/stainless-technical-breifing-natug/document.typ

 == Next Steps

-As this iteration is completed, a paper is being drafted on algorithms and functionalities of the program.
-We have been increasingly considering our end
+As this iteration is completed, a paper is being drafted on program algorithms/functionalities.
+We have been increasingly considering end users:
-users: NATuG is very good at designing tubular structures, but since it is relatively intuitive and simple to use, it also is suitable for non-tubular structures as well.
+NATuG is very good at designing tubular structures, but since it is relatively intuitive and straight forward, it also is suitable for non-tubular structures as well, and potentially educational purposes.

 #bibliography("works.bib")